 Among QRS complex abnormalities, the most frequent is bundle branch block, which widens the QRS complex.

 Right bundle branch blocks: broad QRS complex (>120 ms), rSR’ pattern in leads V1-V2 and qRS pattern in lead V6.
 Negative T wave in lead V1 and positive T wave in lead V6.
 Read more...

 - Incomplete right bundle branch block: narrow QRS complex (<120 ms), RSR’ pattern in leads V1-V2.
 Read more...

-Left bundle branch block: Broad QRS complex (> 120 ms), QS’ or rS pattern in lead V1, and tall, notched R waves in lead V6; negative T waves in V5-V6 and left-axis deviation.
+Left bundle branch block: broad QRS complex (>120 ms), QS’ or rS pattern in lead V1, and tall, notched R waves in lead V6, and negative T waves in V5-V6.
 Read more...

 Left fascicular blocks: they do not cause widening of the QRS complex.
 They manifest on an EKG by axis deviations, to the left in left anterior fascicular block, and to the right in left posterior fascicular block.
 Read more...